aanam/Personal-Archive/README.md

 # Personal-Archive
 I am an aspiring Data Scientist.
-I am sharing my bio, interests, skills and brief descriptions of my personal and professional projects.
+This archive holds my bio, interests, skills and an overview of personal and professional projects.